mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## So what?
 I already knew this stuff

+### Software development is about people.
+People are complex

 ## Keeping a focus on the goal

 ### The Theory of Constraints